microsoft/onnxruntime/docs/ReduceBinarySize.md

 - --include_ops_by_file=<path to a file\>

 The options empower building to comment out operators listed in execution provider(s), thereby downsizing the output.
-Note that please build with --skip_tests in case excluded ops cause test failure.
+Note that it is a MUST to build with --skip_tests in case excluded ops cause test failures.

 ## include_ops_by_model
 The argument enables the compile binary of including only operators consumed by models in the specified directory.